eyildiz-ugoe/screw_detection/README.md

 # **DCNN-Based Screw Detection for Automated Disassembly Processes**

 This repository provides the source code and resources associated with the paper *[DCNN-Based Screw Detection for Automated Disassembly Processes](https://ieeexplore.ieee.org/abstract/document/9067965)*.
-The implementation uses Python 3, Keras, TensorFlow, and ROS, integrating advanced deep learning models for screw detection in automated disassembly workflows.
+The implementation uses Python 3, Keras and TensorFlow, integrating advanced deep learning models for screw detection in automated disassembly workflows.
 The detection pipeline leverages Hough Transform to identify screw candidates, followed by classification into screws or artifacts using an integrated model based on Xception and InceptionV3.

 ![Screw Detection Sample](assets/sample.png)